Vkiselev1984/documentation_in_dvelopment/NoteKeeper.md

 - **Image upload** is implemented via the `/api/upload` endpoint using Multer.
 Files are saved in `note-keeper/backend/uploads`, and links to them are stored in the `images` table.
 - **API structure** is fully described in the `openapi.yaml` file.

-## Key Code Examples and Function Descriptions

-Below are practical code examples and explanations for the most important functions in NoteKeeper, covering backend, frontend services, React components, and data models.

 ### Backend (Node.js + Express)

 #### 1. Database Initialization